Cat Scan Technologist ( Per Diem)

 - Adheres to the standards identified in the Medical Center's Organizational Competencies and Standards of Behavior.

-- American Registry of Radiologic Technologists Certification.
+- NJDEP license and American Registry of Radiologic Technologists (ARRT) are required

 If you feel that the above description speaks directly to your strengths and capabilities, then please apply today!